Kris-Nale314/note-summarizer/README.md

 1. **Smart Document Division** - Rather than arbitrary chunks, the app uses intelligent strategies to divide documents in ways that preserve meaning

+2. **Advanced Semantic Processing** - Uses AI embeddings to detect natural topic transitions in documents

-2. **LLM-Powered Summarization** - Leverages OpenAI's models with carefully crafted prompts specific to each document type
+3. **LLM-Powered Summarization** - Leverages OpenAI's models with carefully crafted prompts specific to each document type

+4. **Multi-Stage Processing Pipeline** - Optimized approach for different document sizes and complexities

-3. **Adaptable Processing Pipeline** - Customized approaches for different content types (transcripts, articles, technical documents)
+5. **Adaptable Processing Pipeline** - Customized approaches for different content types (transcripts, articles, technical documents)

-4. **Flexible LLM Integration** - Support for OpenAI models with the ability to extend to other providers via LiteLLM
+6. **Flexible LLM Integration** - Support for OpenAI models with the ability to extend to other providers via LiteLLM

 ## 💼 Real-World Applications